XOR-LIFE/node-production/README.md

 sudo nano /etc/nginx/conf.d/nodeapp.conf
 ```

-2. Copy the following and paste it in the newly created file and replace example.com with your domain:
+2. Copy the following and paste it in the newly created file:

 * If You Have a Domain, Use this:
 ```